-The year 1972 marks the 100th anniversary of H.M.S.
-CHALLENGER-after which D/V GLOMAR CHALLENGER is named.
-It is fitting that our century should have its counterpart to the famous ship of the 19th century, which helped establish oceanography as a science through her voyages.
-It is equally fitting that GLOMAR CHALLENGER should be plying the same waters one century later seeking answers to new problems concerning the history of our planet and of life on it.
-The fundamental advancement of our knowledge of the earth will lead to enhanced capabilities to understand its processes and to exploit its natural resources intelligently.
+For the three and one-half years between 1872 and 1876, the H.M.S.
+CHALLENGERafter which D/V GLOMAR CHALLENGER is named-undertook the world's first major oceanographic expedition.
+It is fitting that our century should have its counterpart to that famous ship a century ago whose voyages helped established oceanography as a science.
+It is equally fitting that GLOMAR CHALLENGER should be plying the same waters one century later seeking answers to new questions concerning the history of our planet and the life it supports.
+The fundamental advancement of our knowledge of the earth will lead to enhanced capabilities to understand its processes and to use its natural resources intelligently.

 The Deep Sea Drilling Project is being undertaken within the context of the National Science Foundation's Ocean Sediment Coring Program.
 The Foundation is funding the project by means of a contract with the University of California, and the Scripps Institution of Oceanography is responsible for its management.
 The University has, in turn, subcontracted with Global Marine Incorporated for the services of the drilling ship, GLOMAR CHALLENGER.

-Scientific planning, both of the detailed itinerary and of the preliminary analyses leading to these Initial Reports, has been conducted under the auspices of the Joint Oceanographic Institutions for Deep Earth Sampling (JOIDES).
-The JOIDES consortium has convened several panels for that purpose, consisting of a large number of distinguished scientists from academic institutions, government agencies, and private industry.
-Altogether, the project has involved the active interest and participation of many of the Nation's best scientists and technologists.
-Leading scientists from abroad have participated and their countries have made contributions to the project.
+Scientific planning is conducted under the auspices of the Joint Oceanographic Institutions for Deep Earth Sampling (JOIDES).
+The JOIDES consortium has convened advisory panels for that purpose, consisting of a large number of distinguished scientists from the academic institutions, Government agencies, and private industry of many countries.
+Altogether, the project has involved the active interest and participation of many of the world's best scientists and technologists.

 The first ocean coring operations for the Deep Sea Drilling Project began on August 11, 1968.
-During the ensuing 18 months of drilling operations in the Atlantic and Pacific Oceans, the Gulf of Mexico, and the Caribbean Sea, the scientific objectives that had been set forth were successfully accomplished.
+During the ensuing years of drilling operations in the Atlantic, Pacific, and Indian Oceans, the Gulf of Mexico, Caribbean Sea, and Mediterranean Sea, and Antarctic waters, the scientific objectives that had been set forth were successfully accomplished.
 Primarily, the age of the ocean basins and their processes of development were determined.
 Emphasis was placed on broad reconnaissance and on testing the involvement of the mid-oceanic rise systems in the development of the ocean basins.
+From these concepts come major interpretations of the results of the drilling as they bear on patterns of sedimentation and physical and chemical characteristics of the ancient oceans.

-As a result of the success of the Deep Sea Drilling Project, the National Science Foundation extended its contract with the University of California to encompass an additional 30 months of drilling, allowing GLOMAR CHAL-LENGER to continue operations throughout the oceans of the world in exploring the deep ocean floors.
-This extension includes a broad geographic range of operations in the Atlantic, Pacific, and Indian Oceans, and the Mediterranean, Caribbean, Bering, and Red Seas.
-The ultimate goal is a fundamental advancement of our knowledge of the earth.
+As a result of the success of the Deep Sea Drilling Project, the National Science Foundation extended its contract with the University of California to encompass an additional 36 months of drilling, allowing GLOMAR CHAL-LENGER to continue operations throughout the oceans of the world in exploring the deep ocean floors for a period presently extending one full decade.
+Scientific interest will involve major effort in drilling deeply into the oceanic crustal igneous rocks to study the processes and mechanisms leading to the formation of the oceanic crust.

 These reports contain the results of initial studies of the recovered core material and the associated geophysical information.
 The contribution to knowledge has been exceedingly large and future studies of the core material over many years will contribute much more.
-The National Science Board in its 1971 report, "Environmental Science-Challenge for the Seventies," stressed the importance of the work of the GLOMAR CHALLENGER: